swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'dealloc_stack' sil-operand

-  dealloc_stack %0 : $*T
+  dealloc_stack %0 : $*[local_storage] T
-  // %0 must be of an address $*T type
+  // %0 must be of a local-storage $*[local_storage] T type

 Deallocates memory previously allocated by ``alloc_stack``.
-The value in memory must be uninitialized or destroyed prior to being deallocated.
+The allocated value in memory must be uninitialized or destroyed prior to being deallocated.
 This instruction marks the end of the lifetime for the value created by the corresponding ``alloc_stack`` instruction.

 dealloc_box
 ```````````